datamole-ai/pysparkdt/README.md

 **ℹ️ For complete example, please look at [example](https://github.com/datamole-ai/pysparkdt/blob/main/example).**

+**⚠️ Manual deletion of local metastore**

+Deleting the local metastore manually invalidates any Spark session configured for that location.
+You would need to start a new Spark session because the original session’s state is no longer valid.
+Avoid manual deletion — use `reinit_local_metastore` for reinitialization instead.

 **⚠️ Note on running tests in parallel**

 With the setup above, the metastore is shared on the module scope.